 According to research recently published by Child Trends researchers, around half of all children in the United States will have at least one childhood experience that may lead to future issues.
 The effects of these adverse childhood experiences, as detailed in The Prevalence of Adverse Childhood Experiences, Nationally, by State, and by Race or Ethnicity” can, as the report’s name suggests, vary depending on the child’s circumstances.
-While you may not be able to prevent any of these experiences occurring in your children’s lives, you can make sure that you handle them carefully.
+While you may not be able to prevent any of these experiences from occurring in your children’s lives, you can make sure that you handle them carefully.
 Perhaps one of the most common potentially damaging events is divorce and, by working with an esteemed Salt Lake City divorce attorney, you can help manage the impact on your family.

 In reality, there are countless events and experiences that may adversely affect a child but, in terms of this research, the experiences are: